President and CEO, National Association of Broadcasters

 Washington, D.C.

 Curtis LeGeyt is the president and CEO of the National Association of Broadcasters.
-In this role, he serves as the chief advocate for America’s free, local television and radio broadcasters.
+In this role, he serves as the chief advocate for America’s free, local television and radio stations and their network partners.
 He previously served as the chief operating officer of the association before assuming his current role in January 2022.
-Prior to that, Curtis served as the executive vice president, Government Relations, from 2015-2020.
-Curtis also serves on the Board of Directors of the NAB Leadership Foundation and the Broadcasters Foundation of America.
+LeGeyt also served as the executive vice president, Government Relations, from 2015-2020.

-Prior to joining NAB in 2011, Curtis served as the senior counsel to then-Senate Judiciary Chairman Patrick Leahy (VT).
-In that role, Curtis advised the chairman and committee on intellectual property, antitrust and First Amendment issues.
-Previously, Curtis was an associate at Howrey LLP, a law firm in Washington, D.C., where he worked on antitrust litigation and merger reviews.
-Curtis began his career as a management consultant for Putnam Associates and worked on the staff of the 2008 Obama For America presidential campaign.
+Prior to joining NAB in 2011, LeGeyt served as the senior counsel to then-Senate Judiciary Chairman Patrick Leahy (VT), advising the chairman and committee on intellectual property, antitrust and First Amendment issues.
+Previously, LeGeyt practiced law at Howrey LLP, where he focused on antitrust litigation and merger reviews.
+LeGeyt began his career as a management consultant for Putnam Associates and worked on the staff of the 2008 Obama for America presidential campaign.

-Curtis also serves on the National Action Alliance for Suicide Prevention’s Executive Committee, as well as the board of Tracy’s Kids, a nonprofit helping children with cancer.
-He is an alumnus of Leadership Music, a Nashville-based program that fosters community and collaboration among music industry leaders.
+He also serves on the National Action Alliance for Suicide Prevention’s Executive Committee, and is an alumnus of Leadership Music, a Nashville-based program that fosters community and collaboration among music industry leaders.

-Curtis received his J.D. from Cornell University Law School and his B.A. from Providence College in quantitative economics.
+LeGeyt received his J.D. from Cornell University Law School, and his B.A. from Providence College in quantitative economics where he serves on its National Board of Overseers.
 He resides in Washington, D.C., with his wife Kacey and their three children.